tdl1304/tdt4250-bb-group01/README.md

     * [XTML grammar introduciton](#xtml-grammar-introduction)
     * [Using Sirius](#using-sirius)

-Open README.md for TOC links to work properly.
-GitLab preview is a bit bugged.

 # What is htmlDSL?
 ## Xtext
 For our project in TDT4250, we decided to create a DSL that would help create a HTML page more easily.
 We decided to use Xtext, and create a grammar that specified how the DSL could be used.
 The grammar consists mainly of two concepts: the container and the contents within (text, images).
 After creating an instance in the simplified HTML, it can then be transformed into a working HTML file.